huggingface/transformers/README.md

 ## Installation

-This repo was tested on Python 3.5+ and PyTorch 0.4.1/1.0.0
+This repo was tested on Python 2.7 and 3.5+ (examples are tested only on python 3.5+) and PyTorch 0.4.1/1.0.0

 ### With pip